kili-technology/kili-python-sdk/docs/sdk/tutorials/label_parsing.md

 #### Point detection jobs

-The point coordinates of a point detection label is accessible through the `.point` attribute:
+The point coordinates of a point detection label are accessible through the `.point` attribute:

 ```python